elixir-europe/biohackathon-projects-2021/projects/6/PAPER.md

 Please keep sections to a maximum of three levels, even better if only two levels.

+The following bit is about the LIPID MAPS resource .... (feel free to edit or move to another section) A LIPID MAPS SPRQL endpoint was configured and published (NOTE!! not yet live - check first - https://www.lipidmaps.org/sparql) using Apache Fuseki, alongside the LIPID MAPS classification as an RDF.

+turning the
 ### Subsection level 3

 Please keep sections to a maximum of three levels.